A Survey of Foundation Models for IoT: Taxonomy and Criteria-Based Analysis: Criterion III: Safety

 \textbf{Post-Response Verification. } After the LLM generates the response, it is crucial to verify that the output adheres to both general and task-specific safety constraints, either manually or automatically.
 Manual verification, however, can be time-consuming, especially when domain expertise and complex reasoning are required.
-Therefore, automated verification methods are essential.
+Therefore, automated verification methods are essential \citep{xu2024assuring, yang2024joint, quartey2024verifiably}.
 For example, \citet{xu2024assuring} utilizes the Z3 Python API to check safety constraints formulated as first-order logic (FOL) against LLM-generated plans, which are expressed in formal languages such as Linear Temporal Logic (LTL) \citep{xu2024assuring, yang2024plug}.
 Alternatively, responses can be validated through simulations to ensure safe and correct execution before deployment in real-world environments.

 \textbf{Interpretable Decision-Making. } When the LLM makes the decisions or operates the physical devices, especially in the high-stake scenarios (e.g., healthcare, autonomous driving), interpretability of the final decision is very important.
 This means being able to provide not only the final decision, but also the reasoning procedure explicitly (e.g., reasoning chain in Chain-of-Thought).
-This can help humans identify if the generated decision is correct and avoid catastrophes if the LLM intermediate reasoning steps violates the safety rules \citep{cui2024drive}.
+This can help humans identify if the generated decision is correct and avoid catastrophes if the LLM intermediate reasoning steps violates the safety rules \citep{cui2024drive, zhang2024large, nouri2024engineering}.

-\textbf{Iterative Self-Refinement. } If an LLM output violates safety constraints, the model should be reprompted and required to regenerate the output iteratively, guided by feedback from either human reviewers or automated verification systems, until the generated response satisfies all predefined safety requirements \citep{xu2024assuring, yang2024plug}.
+\textbf{Iterative Self-Refinement. } If an LLM output violates safety constraints, the model should be reprompted and required to regenerate the output iteratively, guided by feedback from either human reviewers or automated verification systems, until the generated response satisfies all predefined safety requirements \citep{xu2024assuring, yang2024plug, yang2024joint}.
+Alternatively, the LLM can generate initial outputs that are verified for safety, after which the model is iteratively fine-tuned on pairs of user instructions and verified outputs to improve its inherent safety awareness \citep{yang2024joint}.